cryptodescriptor/Bitsend/README.md

 print signed + "\n"

-# push the transaction to smartbit
+# push the transaction to SmartBit
 t.pushtx(signed)
 ```
 ## What's More?